Specialist Skin Surgery by Dr Jean Louw

 Skin biopsies are a fundamental procedure in dermatology, primarily used to aid in the diagnosis of various skin conditions.
 When a dermatologist encounters a suspicious lesion or rash, a biopsy allows for the extraction of a small skin sample, which is then sent to a laboratory for histological examination.
 This detailed analysis helps determine the nature of the skin condition, whether it is benign, malignant, or inflammatory, guiding further treatment decisions.

 Wedge excision involves removing a larger, wedge-shaped piece of skin, which can provide more extensive tissue for examination but often results in more noticeable scarring.
-Skin biopsies, particularly punch biopsies, offer a balance between obtaining an adequate tissue sample and minimizing cosmetic concerns, making them a preferred diagnostic tool in dermatological practice.
+Skin biopsies, particularly punch biopsies, offer a balance between obtaining an adequate tissue sample and minimising cosmetic concerns, making them a preferred diagnostic tool in dermatological practice.

 Curettage & Cautery

-Curettage and cautery are widely used techniques in dermatology, particularly effective for removing certain types of skin lesions, such as superficial basal cell carcinomas, seborrheic keratoses, and warts.
+Curettage and cautery are widely used techniques in dermatology, particularly effective for removing certain types of skin lesions, such as superficial basal cell carcinomas, seborrhoeic keratoses, and warts.
 This minimally invasive procedure offers several advantages, including no need for stitches and a typically better cosmetic outcome compared to wedge excisions.
-The resulting scars are often less noticeable, making it a preferred choice for specific type of lesions in cosmetically sensitive areas.
+The resulting scars are often less noticeable, making it a preferred choice for specific types of lesions in cosmetically sensitive areas.

-The procedure begins with local anesthesia to numb the treatment area.
+The procedure begins with local anaesthesia to numb the treatment area.
 The dermatologist uses a curette, a small, spoon-shaped instrument, to scrape away the lesion.
 This step is followed by cautery, where an electric current is applied to the treated area to stop any bleeding and destroy any remaining abnormal cells.
-This dual approach ensures effective removal of the lesion while minimizing blood loss and promoting rapid healing.
+This dual approach ensures effective removal of the lesion while minimising blood loss and promoting rapid healing.

 While curettage and cautery are highly effective for specific superficial lesions, not all skin lesions can be treated with this method.
 Deeper or more invasive cancers, such as some types of melanomas or large squamous cell carcinomas, require more extensive surgical excision.
 However, for suitable cases, curettage and cautery offer a quick, simple, and effective treatment option with excellent cosmetic results and minimal recovery time.